rapidez/docs/src/0.x/faq.md

 ## Why is it so fast?

-> Because we do not use the Magento frontend stack.
+> Because Rapidez does not use the Magento frontend stack.
 Just Laravel which queries the Magento database directly and the Magento REST API / GraphQL for other parts like the cart and checkout.
 Category filters are so fast because of Reactive Search which uses Elasticsearch as database.
-For the smooth page transitions we use Turbolinks.
+For the smooth page transitions Rapidez uses Turbolinks.

 ## How is this different from Vue Storefront?